 If your advisor is not aware of alterations to your plan and has not received the items listed above, he or she will assume that your last approved plan of study is in force, and lift your advising flag prior to the open registration period.
 This frees you to register during open registration periods.
-Again, the responsibility for your advising plan rests with you, so to prevent costly mistakes, we encourage students to meet with or contact their advisor.
+Again, the responsibility for your advising plan rests with you, so to prevent costly mistakes, we encourage you to meet with or contact your advisor.

 - Drop/Add dates and all registration dates are listed in the VSU Academic Calendar.